Filing The FAFSA

 - Any untaxed income records

 It is possible to estimate your earnings using an end of year pay stub if you have not yet filed taxes for the applicable aid year.
-Keep in mind that you must estimate as accurately as possible as all students will be required to update their FAFSA will filed tax data by April 15 of each year.
+Keep in mind that you must estimate as accurately as possible as all students will be required to update their FAFSA with filed tax data by April 15 of each year.
 The Department of Education is making it easier than ever to update your FAFSA with filed tax data by allowing students to link to the IRS from their FAFSA using the IRS Data Retrieval Tool (DRT).

 When applying for student aid, the information you report on the FAFSA is used to calculate your Expected Family Contribution (EFC).
-The formula used is established by law and measures your family's financial strength on the basis of your family's income, assets, family size and number in college.
-The EFC is not an amount you are required to pay to UTSA, but rather is a figure that is determined that you and your parents can contribute toward your education over the course of a year.
+The formula used is established by law and measures your family's financial strength on the basis of your family's income, assets, family size, and number in college.
+The EFC is not an amount you are required to pay to UTSA, but rather is a figure that is determined that you and your parents can contribute towards your education over the course of a year.